A Gentle Parent’s Guide to Getting Your Children to Do Something

 For instance, when my son suddenly resisted going to preschool for a few consecutive mornings, I started doing my own groundwork.
 I checked to see if I still thought that the preschool was right for him, and thought once again about whether he was ready for it.
 Yes was my answer to both, so I continued holding the expectation that he would go.

 I checked in with my best thinking using a Listening Partnership, which is a way to address what’s going on in your head, check biases from your own upbringing, and experience the kind of emotional support that you’d like to offer your child.
-There are many places to find a parent who might like to do a free exchange of listening time with you, including this group, and the process is simple.
+There are many places to find a parent who might like to do a free exchange of listening time with you, including our Parent Club Community, and the process is simple.
 Having the space to clear out how you feel about limits in general, and to offload the feelings you have about the particular expectation you want to hold for your child, will help you get comfortable with setting the limit.
 Listening Partnerships give you a place to feel heard and held.

 Here are some ideas to experiment with in your listening time when you are working on holding an expectation.